danrot/master-thesis/03_implementation.md

 The checkin and checkout method of the `VersionManager` are probably the most common point of contact with the users of Jackalope.
-Therefore they are defined in the `VersionManagerInterface` of PHPCR, so that different implementations can be used exchangeable.
+Therefore they are defined in the `VersionManagerInterface` of PHPCR, so that different implementations can be easily exchanged.
 Figure 12 shows this interface and the structure of the other classes interacting with it.

 ![Structure of the VersionManager environment](diagrams/uml/version_manager.png)

 The `VersionManager` has a quite similar role as the `ObjectManager`.
-It already implements the parts of the specification, which can be done independent of the underlying storage.
+It already implements the parts of the specification, which can be done independently of the underlying storage, like changing the state of the nodes or do some initial checks concerning not yet saved changes.
 However, it uses the `ObjectManager` to pass the required information to the transport layer.

 ![The checkin workflow](diagrams/uml/version_checkin.png)